evrendev/blazor-presentation/README.md

   - CORS configuration for cross-origin requests
   - OpenAPI documentation support

-## 📋 Slide Content
+## 📋 Presentation Content

-The presentation includes 19 slides covering:
+The presentation includes the following 19 slides:

-1. **Introduction**

-   - Explaining Blazor
+1. Explaining Blazor
-   - What We'll Cover
+2. What We'll Cover

-2. **Core Concepts**
+3. What is Blazor?
+(An Easy Explanation)

-   - What is Blazor?
-(Easy & Technical Explanations)
+4. What is Blazor?
+(The Technical Side)
-   - Hosting Models
+5. How Blazor Runs: Hosting Models
-   - Server vs WebAssembly

-3. **Technical Deep Dive**

-   - Running on Server
+6. Running on the Server
-   - Running in Browser
+7. Running in the Browser
+8. Server vs. WebAssembly (WASM)
-   - Mixing Render Modes
+9. The Next Step: Mixing Render Modes

-4. **Comparisons & Advantages**

-   - vs Traditional HTML
+10. Blazor vs. Old HTML Pages
-   - vs JavaScript Frameworks
+11. Blazor vs. JavaScript Frameworks
-   - Main Differences
+12. Main Differences

-5. **Advanced Topics**
+13. What is Middleware?

-   - Middleware Pipeline
+14. The Middleware Pipeline in Action
-   - Data Binding Magic
+15. The Magic of Data Binding
-   - How Binding Works
+16. How Data Binding Works

-6. **Conclusion**
+17. How @bind Works Inside
-   - Summary
+18. Summary
-   - Q&A
+19. Questions?

 ## 🚀 Getting Started